econovizer/services/README.md

-# services
+# Econovizer Services
-Backend services for the econovizer project
+This project serves as the API for the Econovizer project.